ssarkisy/Delta-Theory/README.md

 Delta Theory proposes difference (∆) as the fundamental basis of reality, offering a novel approach to understanding complex systems.
 It demonstrates how differences create structure through recursive cycles of propagation and stabilization, bridging the gap between physical and cognitive domains.

 ⚠️ **Critical Insight**: This theory fundamentally requires both technical and experiential understanding to be complete.
 Mathematical precision alone becomes artificially limited without biological metaphors; pure experiential understanding lacks rigorous structure without formal framework.
-See our [[Outer Universe — Recursive Embedding Beyond Dark Matter]] note for a profound demonstration of how combining mathematical and biological perspectives reveals deeper truths about cosmic mysteries that neither approach could fully grasp alone.
+See our [[outer-universe-recursive-embedding-beyond-dark-matter.meta|Outer Universe — Recursive Embedding Beyond Dark Matter]] note for a profound demonstration of how combining mathematical and biological perspectives reveals deeper truths about cosmic mysteries that neither approach could fully grasp alone.

 🔬 **Breakthrough Methodology**: ∆-Theory employs an innovative epistemological approach called **Polarity Gap Methodology** — when facing persistent contradictions, the most promising research lies in the **invisible P0 space** between polarities.
 Rather than choosing sides, this approach discovers the coordination dynamics that actually generate both perspectives.
 This explains why ∆-Theory can open new investigative pathways for problems that have puzzled humanity for millennia: it systematically investigates the spaces between contradictions where the most important connecting truths typically hide.
-See our [[Polarity Gap Methodology — Finding Truth in the Space Between Contradictions]] note for the complete framework.
+See our [[polarity-gap-methodology-finding-truth-in-the-space-between-contradictions.meta|Polarity Gap Methodology — Finding Truth in the Space Between Contradictions]] note for the complete framework.

 ## 🌟 **[Explore Theoretical Pathways →](THEORETICAL_PATHWAYS.md)**